NaV1425/DBMS-Project/README.md

 ## About this project?

 This project is about ordering online food from your local restaurants.
-Anybody can create an account and order online. you are free to to use this project for college or school purposes.
-Please note that this project is not made for business or commercial purposes.
+Anybody can create an account and order online.

 ## Admin Dashboard